This tutorial will take you step-by-step through everything you need to know to use the Edit Cell Shortcut in Excel.

 - The formula name does not appear in the selected cell.

-As we mentioned above, using this method, you can edit any cells or formulas on the Formula Bar in Excel.
+As we mentioned above, you can edit any cells or formulas on the Formula Bar in Excel using this method.

-Using the formula bar to edit a cell is great, but you can choose another way to do that.
+Using the formula bar to edit a cell is great, but you can choose another way.

 Select the cell before editing and double-click on it.
 Now, you are in the cell edit mode, and the blinking cursor appears.